pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Import Data

 Next, we import the data from the <code>clicks.bson</code> and <code>clicks.metadata.json</code> files.
-The following cell is about setting variables to be used in the next cell below, and you can go ahead and skip to the next cell if hard-coding.
+The following cell is about setting variables to be used in the next cell below, and you can go ahead and skip to the following cell if hard-coding.

 ```python
 HOST = "localhost"